GitEric77/MotoBM/README_streamlit.md

 5. Click "Generate Talkgroup Files"
 6. Download the generated XML files and contacts.csv

+### Custom Contact Template
+1. Download the default contact_template.csv from the sidebar
+2. Modify the template with your preferred contact names
+3. Upload your modified template using the "Upload Custom Contact Template" section in the sidebar
+4. Your custom template will be used when generating talkgroup files

 ## Importing to CPS2

 ### Zone Files